florianstijven/TCT/README.md

 The output shown above indicates that the optimal weights put all weight on the third measurement occasion.
 Alternatively, one could set `inference = "omnibus"`.
-The p-value for this estimator is consistent with the results from “classical” hypothesis tests for
-$H_0: \alpha_j = \beta_j \; \forall \; j$ where $\alpha_j$ and $\beta_j$
+The corresponding estimator is still score-based, but uses a different weighting strategy.
+The p-value for this estimator is consistent with the results from “classical” hypothesis tests for $H_0: \alpha_j = \beta_j \; \forall \; j$ where
-are the mean outcomes at $t_j$ in the control and treatment group, respectively.
+$\alpha_j$ and $\beta_j$ are the mean outcomes at $t_j$ in the control and treatment group, respectively.
 This estimator is an attractive complement to the classical hypothesis tests as the corresponding confidence interval provides a very easy to interpret quantification of the treatment effect.
 The analysis is repeated below with this alternative estimator.
 Note that the standard error is `NA` because a corresponding estimator has not yet been implemented.

 ``` r
 TCT_common_fit = TCT_meta_common(TCT_fit,